 More than 100,000 alumni and friends give back to Michigan State University each year, donating to programs and scholarship funds that are meaningful to them.
 These donors ensure that MSU students are provided with an extraordinary education and are graduating, on average, with lower student debt than students from other institutions across the state of Michigan.

-To celebrate National Student Philanthropy Month in February, students can visit locations across campus to write thank you notes that will be mailed to donors thanking them for their generation donations.
+To celebrate National Student Philanthropy Month in February, students can visit locations across campus to write thank you notes that will be mailed to donors thanking them for their generous donations.

-Visit this page in January to learn where on campus you can visit to writing a hand-written note expressing your gratitude to the donors of the university.
+Visit this page in January to learn where on campus you can go to craft a hand-written note expressing your gratitude to the donors of the university.

 When you’re a Spartan, you’re part of something far bigger than campus’ 5,200 acres.
 We’re a global community 500,000 strong, and we’re passionate about making the world a better place.
 Spartans give regularly of themselves to benefit their communities and Michigan State.
 To celebrate this service, the SPARTANS WILL.
 POWER Global Day of Service was established in 2013.
 Each April, students and alumni across the globe volunteer on a single day to benefit their communities, demonstrating the power of the Spartan network.
 Projects are as diverse as the people planning them and include park clean ups, planting trees, building houses, and providing meals.